wcarc-on/wcarc-site/minutes/minutes202310.md

 ### Show and tell
 - Ray (VE3FN) played an audio clip of a very long haul QSO during his participation in the ARRL 10 GHz and Up contest up on Mont-Tremblant, Québec.
 - Bert (VE2ZAZ) showed the prime focus dish antenna he is planning to use on his 10 GHz Transverter system.
-He posts weekly update videos of his project on the Club's Facebook group page (https://www.facebook.com/groups/664188554631032) and on his VE2ZAZ YouTube channel (https://www.youtube.com/@VE2ZAZ).
+He posts weekly update videos of his project on [the Club's Facebook group page](https://www.facebook.com/groups/664188554631032) and on his [VE2ZAZ YouTube channel](https://www.youtube.com/@VE2ZAZ).
 - René (VE2UG) showed a prototype 24 GHz slot antenna.
 He also showed an optical receiver he is developing to be used to communicate with LED flashlights.

 ### Ask the Club